sergio-ms/antaeus/README.md

 |       Module interfacing with the database.
 Contains the database
 |       models, mappings and access layer.
 |
+├── pleo-antaeus-messaging
+|       Module that contains all the messaging specific functionaly.
+It defines
+|       the messaging consumers and publisher
+|
 ├── pleo-antaeus-models
 |       Definition of the Internal and API models used throughout the
 |       application.
 |
 └── pleo-antaeus-rest
-        Entry point for HTTP REST API.
+|        Entry point for HTTP REST API.
 This is where the routes are defined.
+|
+└── pleo-antaeus-scheduling
+         Module that contains all the scheduling functionaly such as the different scheduled jobs

 ```

 ### Main Libraries and dependencies